Physics-50/Module-3/docs/superweak3.md

 + Question 4 (comparison of results from two different grating spacings) will be graded on both your results and figure mechanics

 + Question 5 (reflection).
-Your reflection does not need to be more than a few sentences but should address both of the points raised in the instructions.
+Your reflection does not need to be more than a few sentences but should address the points raised in the instructions.